-Anthony Di Nardo, Principal of Belle Property Charlestown, Hunter Valley and Cessnock recently broke the record for the highest sale in Warners Bay in NSW, the week after breaking the record in Speers Point, NSW with a sale of more than $2.7 million.
+Anthony Di Nardo, Principal of Belle Property Newcastle, Hunter Valley and Cessnock recently broke the record for the highest sale in Warners Bay in NSW, the week after breaking the record in Speers Point, NSW with a sale of more than $2.7 million.

 Demand is through the roof when it comes to the Lake Macquarie and Hunter Valley region, and Anthony says it’s down to a few factors.

 “Since COVID-19 hit, people are realising they can work effectively from home, instead of having to drive into an office every day.
 We have seen this impact the kind of homes people want to live in; being drawn to more lifestyle locations,” says Anthony.

 “We are lucky in our area as Lake Macquarie, Cessnock and the Hunter Valley offer a unique coast and country lifestyle which people are attracted to, especially if they’re planning on spending more time at home.”

 “While lifestyle needs are certainly driving demand, there has always been significant interest in high-quality architecturally designed homes around the lake, especially if the property has water views to match,” says Anthony.